Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

     ```

     > **Note:** Make sure that you are using the same Azure resource group name as the one you've just used in the *azuredeploy.parameters.json* file.
-    > **Note:** ESA currently supports only the following locations: eastus2, eastus3, and westeurope.
-Ensure that your resource group and deployment are within these locations.
+    > **Note:** ESA currently supports only the following Azure regions: East US22, East US3, and West Europe.
+Ensure that your resource group and deployment are within these Azure regions.
 Support for additional locations will be provided in the future.
     For example:

     ```shell